Z3r4t05/DiscAlgs/README.md

 - Calculating seek time with each algorithm.
 - Supporting 3 type of requests input:
   1. From keyboard
-  2. From *requests.txt* in the following form:
+  2. From *requests.txt*.
+For example:
       ```
       Requests sequence:
       176 79 34 60 92 11 41 114